lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 ## 1. Core activities and values

+### Introduction

+Four guiding values-authenticity, abstraction, discovery, participation-infuse the activities of Cognitive Systems Engineering.
+WHen thes values are put into practice CSE discovers patterns in joint cognitive systems (JCSs) at work, abstracts patterns in how joint cognitive systems work, and, ultimately, designs joint cognitive systems that work.

 ### Adaptability vs limits

 The core ideas of CSE shift the question from overcoming limits to supporting adaptability and control.